rapidez/rapidez/extensions/Compare/README.md

 # Compare

-The compared products are available at `this.$root.shop.compare` on the category and compare page which is reactive.
+The compared products are available at `this.$root.config.compare` on the category and compare page which is reactive.

 ## Checkbox